taataa/tapspace/docs/tutorial/index.md

 ## Step 2: Create a space with content

-Inside the body tag, create an empty container element for our space.
-This element will contain all the space elements and also act as a viewport to the space.
+Inside the body tag, create an empty container element for the *viewport* of our space.
+This element will contain all the space elements, content, and navigation controls.

     <div id="mytapspace"></div>

-In the script, add the following to register the container as a space.
+In the script, add the following to register the container element as a viewport.

     ...
     // My first tapspace app
-    const space = tapspace.createSpace('#mytapspace')
+    const viewport = tapspace.createView('#mytapspace')
     ...

-Limits of floating point arithmetics are quickly faced in zoomable applications.
-Therefore, in order to achieve limitless space, the space itself cannot specify a fixed world coordinate system.
-Instead, we need to create at least one *basis* that provides us a *frame of reference* onto which we can place our content.
+Then create a *space* and connect it to the viewport.
+The space provides us a coordinate system, also called a *basis* or the *frame of reference*, onto which we can place our content.

-    const basis = space.addBasis()
+    const space = tapspace.createSpace()
+    viewport.addChild(space)

-With a basis we can construct *Point* objects:
+With a space we can construct *Point* objects:

-    const p = basis.at(200, 100)
+    const p = space.at(200, 100)

 Let us create our first content item.
 The item wraps HTML content and provides various methods for interaction and moving it in the space.